Skip to content

 The Professional Permit allows foreigners to relocate to Mauritius for employment, living and working legally in the country.
 It is suitable for skilled professionals, senior experts, and recent graduates seeking career opportunities in Mauritius.
 The Professional Permit now has three categories:

-- Young Professional: For graduates of Mauritian or internationally recognized institutions, with a minimum salary of MUR 25,000.
+• Young Professional: For graduates of Mauritian or internationally recognised institutions, with a minimum salary of MUR 25,000.
 Valid for up to 3 years.

 A non-citizen may be issued a 20-year Permanent Residence Permit if they meet the criteria below.
 Non-citizens who wish to relocate to Mauritius permanently must meet these requirements and can only apply after completing five years on a valid permit.
 Obtaining this permit is the ideal pathway for anyone looking to relocate to Mauritius long-term.

-Retirees: Transfer a total of USD 200,000 to Mauritius over 5 years to qualify for the permit, allowing you to relocate to Mauritius comfortably for retirement.
+• Retirees: Transfer a total of USD 200,000 to Mauritius over 5 years to qualify for the permit.

-Investors: Achieve an annual turnover of 15 million rupees or a cumulative turnover of 75 million rupees over 5 years to relocate to Mauritius as an investor.
+• Investors: Achieve an annual turnover of 15 million rupees or a cumulative turnover of 75 million rupees over 5 years.

-Professionals: Earn a monthly salary of at least 400,000 rupees for 5 consecutive years to meet the criteria to relocate to Mauritius for long-term professional employment.
+• Professionals: Earn a monthly salary of at least 400,000 rupees for 5 consecutive years.

-Self-Employed: Achieve an annual income of 3 million rupees or a cumulative income of 15 million rupees over 5 years to relocate to Mauritius as a self-employed entrepreneur.
+• Self-Employed: Achieve an annual income of 3 million rupees or a cumulative income of 15 million rupees over 5 years.

 Additional provision: Any investor, professional, or self-employed person who already holds a permanent residence permit may switch to a permanent residence permit under the category of “retired non-citizen” for the remaining validity period, provided they have a disposable annual income of USD 40,000 (or its equivalent in freely convertible foreign currency).